Low Histamine Cassava Herb Crackers Recipe (also low lectin, medium oxalate, low FODMAP)

 Or what if you want to add some gourmet flare to your party snacks?

 Check out this Low Histamine Cassava Herb Cracker Recipe.

-This recipe is so versatile.
+Just like my flaxseed crackers, this recipe is so versatile.

 You can use any combination of your favorite herbs.
 I’ve listed my favorite combo here.
 You can even use the everything bagel seasoning we used in our bread recipe.

 As you can see, you have so many options to create the flavor you like.

 And it freezes well, so you can always have some at the ready.

 A little bit about the ingredients, next…